 Applications are also available for inspection at our offices.
 Please telephone for an appointment before attending to ensure an officer is available to see you.

-Forms are also available on our make a representation against a licensing application page.
+How to make a representation against a licensing application page.

 We can only consider representations if they are received within the 28-day consultation period.